ba06/org-sh/README.md

 # org-sh
-A bash script to organize folders bas
+A bash script to organize folders.